Acceptance and Commitment Therapy: Eight-day Skills Intensive Both Parts

 Provided: 100 page printed manual, included.

 An essential part of progressing as a therapist is to receive regular feedback.
-Evidence suggests that short two day workshops do little to bring about behaviour change in psychological therapists (Luoma, 2013).
+Evidence suggests that many two day workshops without feedback or follow up training do little to bring about behaviour change in psychological therapists (Luoma, 2013).
 Hence we offer a training for those who want to develop the skills to offer ACT with confidence and flexibility.
 We also provide on going supervision as an additional service

 Workshop contents: